brndnmtthws/optimal-buy-cbpro/README.md

 You can also use the same script to schedule deposits from your bank account periodically, such as when you're paid.
-The parameters may be configured to suit your preferences, such as which coins to buy, external balances, disconut values, number of steps, etc.
+The parameters may be configured to suit your preferences, such as which coins to buy, external balances, discount values, number of steps, etc.

 Orders, deposits, and withdrawals are tracked in a SQLite DB, and the withdrawn balances are added to the balances on GDAX to make sure the weights are